Everyone has their favorite way of making spaghetti sauce. Ours is incredibly easy and crazy good, especially considering how easy it is to make.

 Updated from the recipe archive.
 First posted in 2006.

 EASY Italian Sausage Spaghetti Recipe

 This spaghetti recipe is light on the sauce, which is more typical of how spaghetti is actually served in Italy.
 If you would like more sauce, you may want to thin it with water, or add more canned tomatoes to the sauce.

-Fill an 8-quart or larger stock pot at least half full with water and bring to a rolling boil.
-Add a tablespoon of salt.
-Slowly add the pasta, stirring to prevent clumping.
-Allow the water to come to a rolling boil again.
-Cook, uncovered, with a fairly vigorous boil, for as long as the directions on the pasta package say, usually about 10-12 minutes.
+5 Once the pasta water has come to a rolling boil, add the spaghetti pasta.
+Allow the water to return to a rolling boil.
+Cook, uncovered, with a vigorous boil, for as long as the directions on the pasta package say, usually about 10-12 minutes.
 When pasta is al dente (cooked but still a little firm), remove the pot from the heat.
-Add a cup or two of cold water to the pasta to stop the cooking.
-Drain the water from the pasta through a colander.
-Place the pasta in a serving bowl.
+Drain the pasta and place it in a serving bowl.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!